utshomax/postman-docs/src/pages/docs/administration/sso/admin-sso.md

 ### Adding existing user accounts

-The first time an existing Postman user [logs in to Postman through the IdP](/docs/administration/sso/user-sso/), the user is automatically added to the team if one of the following is true:
+The first time an existing Postman user [signs in to Postman through the IdP](/docs/administration/sso/user-sso/), the user is automatically added to the team if one of the following is true:

 * The team has available seats and the [**Automatically add new users**](#automatically-adding-new-users) checkbox was selected during [SSO configuration](#configuring-the-identity-provider-details).
 * A Team Admin has [invited the user](/docs/administration/managing-your-team/managing-your-team/#inviting-users) to join the team.